 - The Zombies hit the living with their Blasters.
 When a person is hit, they go grab a Blaster.

 - This continues until the last person without a Blaster wins!

 - The people are split into two teams

-- Each side has a gun.
-All of the bullets are sprinkled along the center line of the room, like you would for Dodgeball.
+- Each side has a Blaster.
+All of the darts are sprinkled along the center line of the room, like you would for Dodgeball.

-- Students race to the center to grab bullets for their gun and shoot each other.
+- Students race to the center to grab darts for their Blaster and hit each other.
 They must stay on their team’s side.

 - Like dodgeball, the last person standing wins for their team!
 At a certain point, like when there are five or less on one side, you can call “NO BOUNDARIES” and they can cross to each other’s side.